risk-first/website/Debugging-Bets.md

 ![Flow of Action](images/debugging_flow.png)

-1. The user clicks a button in Tables App.
+1. The user clicks the "post" button in Tables App.
 2. Tables App then makes a request to the Symphony Server for an On-Behalf-Of token.
 3. With this token, Tables App then makes a request to the Encryption Agent to post a message.
 4. The Encryption Agent encrypts the message, and forwards it on to the Symphony Server.